 I’m reconsidering everything I have to do every day.
 So if I cannot do it, I cannot do it.
 Days are not going to have more than 24 hours.
 So I have to prioritize.
-And I use a list for that Notion.
+I use a list for that Notion.
 I also use Zoom, Factorial, Slack, Google Docs, Superhuman, Airtable, Hubspot.
 Hireflix, which is an interesting asynchronous applicant tracking system to make interviews with two applicants in an asynchronous way.
 I use LinkedIn, Twitter, and YouTube for learning from others.
-I use Spotify, obviously.
+I obviously use Spotify, too.

 Embracing flexibility (in crowded homes)